cavilosa/Publishing-House/README.md

 ## <span style="color:blue">Publishing House Application</span>
 -----------------
 --------------------
-This application is for the Publishing House usage.
-It has a database with books and authors, as well as detailed information about them.
-At the landing page a user is offered to log is in order to see/edit/delete books and authors.
+Publishing House application can be used to store authors and books data for edition purposes.
+This Final Project demonstrates my skills in:
+- Coding in Python 3
+- Relational Database Architecture
+- Modeling Data Objects with SQLAlchemy
+- Internet Protocols and Communication
+- Developing a Flask API
+- Authentication and Access
+- Authentication with Auth0
+- Authentication in Flask
+- Role-Based Access Control (RBAC)
+- Testing Flask Applications
+- Deploying Applications

 ## Project Dependencies:

-Python 3.9.5 from <a href="https://www.python.org/downloads/">Official website</a>

-pip 21.1.1 from <a href="https://pypi.org/project/pip/">oficial website</a>
+This applicaton is using Python 3.9.5, <a href="https://www.python.org/downloads/">Official website</a>, and pip 21.1.1, <a href="https://pypi.org/project/pip/">oficial website</a>.

 Create <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">virtual environment</a> for the application: